TayefShiham/IoT-mini-project-01/README.md

 ## Step 1 : Setup MQTT broker

 We installed a local MQTT broker called [mosquitto.rsmb](https://github.com/eclipse/mosquitto.rsmb) which is a tiny version of the original [ Mosquitto](https://mosquitto.org/) is that Mosquitto doesn't currently have support for the MQTT-SN protocol,which the RSMB version does.
-Clone it from the github repository by executing this command :
+Clone it from the GitHub repository by executing this command :

 ```bash
 git clone https://github.com/eclipse/mosquitto.rsmb.git